- Country of Origin: France

 - Looks: Vigorous, cold-resistant variety.
 Grows to a large tree, downward drooping branches.
 Drought tolerant.

 - Personality: Small, ovoid fruit, high oil content, makes a delicate tasting oil.

-Facts of note: Main variety of the Alpes Maritimes region near Nice.
-Called Nicoise because they are cured black.
+- Facts of note: Main variety of the Alpes Maritimes region near Nice.
+Called Niçoise for their traditional curing process.
 Sensitive to olive fly, olive scale, olive knot.

 - Pollenizer: Self-fruitful

 Photos by: Santa Cruz Olive Tree Nursery

 Olive trees come potted and are self-fruitful (produce both male and female flowers on the same tree).
 Even if a pollenizer is not required, mixing varieties may help increase yields.
 See suggested trees under "Pollenizer" for each variety.
 Evergreen, long-lived, beautiful ornamental with soft gray-green foliage.
 The ideal time of year to plant olives is in early fall.
 Alternately early spring is another good time of year to plant olives.
 The slow growing trees reach about 25’–30’ in maturity.

 Thrives in hot summers but will tolerate coastal regions too.
 Winter temperatures shouldn’t drop below 22°–25°F (green fruit will be damaged at 32°F), but average winter temperatures above 50°F will inhibit fruiting.
 Drought resistant trees grow in alkaline soils with little fertilization.
 Plan your planting location to provide good drainage.